MindMimicLabs/paper-template/code/README.md

 > Make sure you add in the version of packages/modules you are using then add the install script to setup the enviorment.

 All scripts have been tested on Python 3.8.2.
-The below modules are need to run the scripts.
+The below modules are needed to run the scripts.
 The scripts were tested on the noted versions, so YMMV.
 **Note**: not all modules are required for all scripts.
 If this it the first time running the scripts, the modules will need to be installed.